Choosing between Affinity and Attio for your CRM comes down to five questions:

 Choose Attio if:

-• You have engineering resources to build integrations where native ones don't exist
+You have engineering resources to build integrations where native ones do not exist

 Choose ZoomInfo if:

-• You need buyer intelligence beyond what's in your CRM
+You need buyer intelligence beyond what is in your CRM

 The distinction worth remembering: Affinity and Attio are CRMs that organize your existing relationships and deal data.
 ZoomInfo is the intelligence layer that tells you which relationships to build, which accounts to prioritize, and why your next deal is more likely to close.
 For many teams, the strongest stack combines a CRM with ZoomInfo's intelligence underneath it, so every record, every pipeline, and every outreach sequence starts from knowing rather than guessing.